 The cost of inventories may no longer be recoverable if inventories are discontinued, damaged, in excess quantities, or if their selling prices or estimated forecast of product demand decline.
 Discontinued, damaged, and excess inventories are carried at the net realizable value, as those inventories are sold below cost in liquidation channels.
 In determining the net realizable value of finished goods, the Company considers recent recovery rates and current market conditions in these channels.
 The Company regularly reviews inventory quantities on hand, current production plans, and forecasted future sales, and inventories are written-down to net realizable value when it is determined that they are no longer fully recoverable.
 There is estimation uncertainty in relation to the identification of excess inventories and in the expected selling prices used in establishing the net realizable value.
-For inventories subject to the strategic product line initiative (refer to note 7), there is also estimation uncertainty in relation to the quantities that the Company will be able to sell through its normal (non-liquidation) distribution channels at a selling price above cost.
-As at December 29, 2019, a 10% decrease or increase in the expected selling prices used to establish the net realizable value of inventories subject to the strategic product line initiative would result in either a decrease or an increase in inventories of approximately \$3.5 million, with a corresponding adjustment to cost of sales.
+As at January 3, 2021, a 10% decrease or increase in the expected selling prices used to establish the net realizable value of discontinued, damaged, and excess inventories would result in either a decrease or an increase in inventories of approximately \$5.3 million, with a corresponding adjustment to cost of sales.
 If actual market conditions are less favorable than previously projected or if liquidation of the inventory which is no longer deemed fully recoverable is more difficult than anticipated, additional write-downs may be required.